hazelweakly/hazelweakly.me/src/blog/observations-of-leadership-part-one.md

 ### Fixable and workable

 These were workable, so they're automatically lower priority, _but_ if they're fixable, then they're great things to stick in and sprinkle in with your higher priority stuff.
-Often because something _is_ workable, it's de-prioritized but it can be a source of morale drain or impedance; giving the team permission to work on those things can build a lot of trust with them, and they're often things that can be completed much quicker too.
+Often because something _is_ workable, it's de-prioritised but it can be a source of morale drain or impedance; giving the team permission to work on those things can build a lot of trust with them, and they're often things that can be completed much quicker too.

 While you can run the risk of appearing like you're only working on "workable" stuff, when done right, it's incredibly effective in being able to deliver a constant stream of improvements without necessarily meaningfully slowing down the high importance work.